manas-z/Machine-Learning-Powered-Resume-Screener/README.md

 The command prints the matches in descending order of similarity and optionally saves them to JSON or CSV based on the output file extension.

+### Cross-encoder re-ranking

+For an extra layer of precision you can enable a cross-encoder to rescore the strongest matches produced by the TF-IDF stage.
+The feature is disabled by default because it downloads a transformer model and performs more expensive inference.

+- **CLI:** pass `--rerank` and optionally `--rerank-top-n`/`--rerank-model`.
+- **Environment:** set `RESUME_SCREENER_RERANK=1` and optionally `RESUME_SCREENER_RERANK_TOP_N`.
+- **Streamlit:** toggle *Enable cross-encoder re-ranking* in the sidebar and choose how many resumes to rescore.

+Install `sentence-transformers` (preferred) or `transformers` + `torch` to make the feature available.
+Models are cached in memory across calls so Streamlit sessions avoid repeated downloads.

 ## Interactive Streamlit app

 The Streamlit interface provides: